raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

   //=> [2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]
 {% endhighlight %}

-We can just as easily use generators and operations on generators to perform computations.
 Let's take a pass at writing the Sieve of Eratosthenes in lazy style.
 First off, a few handy things we've already seen in this blog, and in [JavaScript Allongé][ja]:

 [ja]: https://leanpub.com/javascriptallongesix